 Pursuant to proposed EU Banking Reforms, BNG Bank would be required to apply a leverage ratio of 3% (as described under 'Risk Factors - BNG Bank is subject to substantial regulation and oversight.
 Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability').
 BNG Bank's working assumption in its capital planning is that until further clarity is provided, a minimum 3% leverage ratio will be required.
-In order to meet a leverage ratio in the future, BNG Bank has, among other things, reduced the dividend pay-out percentage from 50% to 25% since 2011, and in 2015 and 2016, BNG Bank raised hybrid capital amounting to €424 million and €309 million, respectively, that qualifies as additional Tier 1 capital.
-Partly on account of the hybrid capital issues, BNG Bank's leverage ratio was at the level of 3.5% at the end of 2017, above the required level under the EU Banking Reforms.
-If the capital planning for the leverage ratio should necessitate this in the near future, BNG Bank would prevent threats to client lending due to a constrictive leverage ratio.
+In order to meet a leverage ratio in the future, BNG Bank, among other things, initially reduced its dividend pay-out percentage from 50% to 25% from 2011 to 2016 and raised hybrid capital in 2015 and 2016 amounting to €424 million and €309 million, respectively, that qualifies as additional Tier 1 capital.
+For the year 2017, the positive development of the leverage ratio allowed BNG Bank to increase its dividend pay-out percentage from 25% to 37.5%.
+Partly on account of the rise of total equity because of its reduced dividend pay-out ratio in recent years compared to the historic dividend pay-out percentage and its relatively high net profit, BNG Bank's leverage ratio was at the level of 33.8% at the end of 2018 which constituted one of the elements enabling BNG Bank to further increase its dividend pay-out percentage from 37.5% to 50%.
+If the capital planning for the leverage ratio should necessitate this in the near future, BNG Bank would expressly consider a further issue of hybrid capital.
+By taking these measures, BNG Bank would prevent threats to client lending due to a constrictive leverage ratio.

 In addition to the capital requirements, CRD IV also deals with market access and license requirements for credit institutions.
 The definition of 'credit institution' is laid down in the CRR.
 As a consequence thereof and as a result of the CRD IV implementation into Dutch law, the DFSA includes a definition of 'bank' that merely refers to the definition of 'credit institution' in the CRR.
 This means that the notion of a bank and the question whether an entity falls within the scope of the banking license requirement is primarily decided at the EU level.
 DNB has confirmed that BNG Bank qualifies as a 'credit institution' as set out in the CRR.
-There may be a risk that once an EU level definition of credit institution is available, BNG Bank may not fall under the scope thereof.